 But more on this shortly.
 For now, let’s take a closer look at how you can track due payments.

 For the purposes of cash flow, budgeting and decision making, it’s important to know exactly what you owe, who it’s owed to, and when payment is due.

 For a lot of regular, recurring payments (for example, fruit deliveries for the office kitchen or website hosting fees), setting up a recurring payment might be more convenient.

 Recurring payments can remove the stress and distraction of managing repeating payments.
 However, you should balance this with the need to have visibility across your payments - you don’t want to risk paying for things you no longer need.

-Know exactly who authorises payments
+Know exactly who authorizes payments

-With growing startups, a lot of mistakes occur because people aren’t sure of a critical detail - who signs off on the payment of supplier invoices, exactly?
+A lot of mistakes occur because people aren’t sure of a critical detail - who signs off on the payment of supplier invoices, exactly?

 Is it the relevant manager?
 Is it the CFO?
 Heck, is it the CEO?

 The answer to this question will depend on company structure and the level of autonomy in managing payments.

 In the event of spending irregularities, knowing exactly who signed off on a particular payment is crucial to getting to the bottom of things.